napari/napari-animation/README.md

 The documentation is available at [https://napari.org/napari-animation](https://napari.org/napari-animation)

-The documentation for napari-animation is built with [Sphinx](https://www.spinx-doc.org).
+The documentation for napari-animation is built with [Sphinx](https://www.spinx-doc.org) and the [napari Sphinx Theme](https://github.com/napari/napari-sphinx-theme).

 ### Building docs locally